 The decision of the readers is final.
 In case of a division of opinion, a third faculty reader will be recruited and the majority decision will be accepted.

 - The candidate should have maintained a minimum GPA of 3.5 in linguistics courses offered for the major.

 - The minimum GPA requirements may be relaxed if the thesis is judged to be of extraordinarily high quality.

 A majority vote of the Committee is required to recommend honors.
-The Committee's vote on each candidate accompanies its recommendations to the CAS committee on Superior Students and Honors.Back to top
+The Committee's vote on each candidate accompanies its recommendations to the Weinberg College Committee on Undergraduate Academic Excellence.Back to top